0100101101011010/food/foodventures/_posts/2019-06-05-short-week.md

  - college meal prep
  - meal plan
  - food in waterloo
-excerpt: "This week's regular post is getting cut short, because I'll be traveling to Montreal on Thursday for this year's F1 Grand Prix.
-Check out my [special edition post](/food/foodventures/what-i-ate-montreal-edition/) all about the best Montreal eats!"
+excerpt: "This week's regular post is getting cut short, because I'll be traveling to Montreal on Thursday for this year's F1 Grand Prix (and for a taste of authentic Montreal poutine, and smoked meat, and bagels, and... you get it).
+Check out my [special edition post](/food/foodventures/what-i-ate-montreal-edition/) all about the best Montreal eats."
 img: /food/foodventures/images/jun-5-2019.jpg
 comments: "0"